I've got a little secret to share

 “Doing something excellently when it shouldn't be done at all is the ultimate form of waste.”

 Make sure we don't waste our precious time on trivial things.

-In its simplest form, it tells us that in most systems, a small number of inputs generate the majority of outputs.
+It tells us that in most systems, a small number of individuals generate or accumulate the majority of outputs.